 Are you fond of reading poetries during your spare time?
 Or are you simply passionate about literature and want to pursue further studies in it?
 Well, we have curated a list of 10 famous poets in India who have authored some of the best works in history.
 India is the land of some of the world-renowned poets whose works were truly remarkable.
 Even today, authors from across the world draw inspiration from them for their stories.

-List of 10 Best Poets In India Who Left An Unforgettable Legacy Behind Them
+Top 10 Famous Indian Poets Who Left An Unforgettable Legacy Behind Them

 1. Mirza Ghalib (1797-1869)